- Why maintaining a positive relationship with the seller is so important.

 “And so I went down the road, I even called the seller,” Ken shared.
 “I think it was at the point when I had that conversation with the seller that I knew there was some chemistry between me and the seller.
 And we both actually wanted a lot of similar things.”

 Fostering Seller Relations

 In fact, it’s that relationship with the seller that Ken says was a key component in the deal closing so fast.

 “I'll keep things moving as quickly as possible.
 I do not want the train to stop with me.
 And the seller actually was the same way,” Ken says.
 “So we kind of had really good get-it-done chemistry from the very beginning.
-We didn't run into the typical hang-ups that I think that a lot of AEs run into where the buyer starts nickel and diming and the seller starts dragging his feet.
-Neither of us did that and I think it made for a really clean, well-oiled process to get everything done.”
+We didn't run into the typical hang-ups that I think a lot of AEs run into, where the buyer starts nickel and diming, and the seller starts dragging his feet.
+Neither of us did that, and I think it made for a really clean, well-oiled process to get everything done.”

-This relationship will undoubtedly help Ken as he transitions to his new role as business owner.
+This relationship will undoubtedly help Ken as he transitions to his new role as a business owner.
 Being the owner of a new business is hard enough.
-Add to that the fact that the business has already existed for some years and the employees already have a way of doing things, making changes can seem impossible.
-Having the seller there to help troubleshoot this problem with the distributors, vendors, or clients can save you time and money, and gain you experience faster than you would if you had to do it on your own.
+Add to that the fact that the business has already existed for some years, and the employees already have a way of doing things.
+Making changes can seem impossible.
+Having the seller there to help troubleshoot this problem with the distributors, vendors, or clients can save you time and money and gain you experience faster than you would if you had to do it on your own.